How Does ‘Fault’ Work in a Car Accident Case in Illinois?

-Most cases do not end up needing to go to trial, which also can significantly reduce the time taken for completion, as it can sometimes take many months to get a trial date set in court.
+Most cases don’t end up needing to go to trial, which also can significantly reduce the time taken for completion, as it can sometimes take many months to get a trial date set in court.
 Trials themselves can last anywhere from a few days to two or more weeks, depending on the complexity.

 What are the insurance requirements for your car in Illinois?

 According to Illinois law, motorists are required to carry bodily injury and property damage liability insurance to help pay for damages they might cause in an accident.